mjstn/serial_joystick/README.md

     angular_rotate_inc      0.1   Increment in ad/Sec for a rotate increment
     angular_rotate_max      2.0   Max Robot Z angular rate in Rad/Sec

+We set the default topic for output to /joy but in some systems you may wish to output to /cmd_vel topic so for those systems set  output_to_joy to 0 and set output_to_cmd_vel to 1.
+If you want direct output to /cmd_vel you will have to find  '/cmd_vel_joy' in the script and modify to '/cmd_vel'

 # Install This Node

     cd ~/catkin_ws/src
     git clone https://github.com/mjstn/serial_joystick.git
+    chmod 775 nodes/serial_joystick.py
     catkin_make

 # To run this node when the ROS master node is running